argyleink/ScrollSnapExplainers/js-snapChanged/readme.md

 ## Introduction

-CSS scroll snap points are often used as a mechanism to create scroll interactive "selection" components, where selection is determined with javascript with intersection observers and a scroll end guestimate.
+CSS scroll snap points are often used as a mechanism to create scroll interactive "selection" components, where selection is determined with javascript intersection observers and a scroll end guestimate.
 By creating a built-in event, the invisible state will become actionable, at the right time, and always correct.

 ## Goals